eellama/Team-2-MICB-475-2026/README.md

 - Follow up: species identified in Core Microbiome analysis

 ### Action items
+- Clean up the core microbiome figure, have the text on the side.

 # Agenda for March 17 Meeting
 ### Pre-meeting notes